Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Dispersion relations

-This 3$\times$3 matrix can be inverted explicitly.
-A numerical solver to be discussed below in Subsection \ref{sec:ode_solver} is responsible for the time integration of the ODE system.

-For a single plane wave the Heisenberg-Euler Lagrangian reduces to the Maxwell Lagrangian, as in this case $ \mathcal{F} = \mathcal{G} = 0 $ holds.
+For a single plane wave the Heisenberg--Euler Lagrangian reduces to the Maxwell Lagrangian, as in this case $ \mathcal{F} = \mathcal{G} = 0 $ holds.
 The vacuum is thus the linear one.
 Inserting a plane wave, without loss of generality propagating on the x-axis,

 into the propagation equation \eqref{PropEquation} yields

 Since the stencil matrices are diagonal, this can be written as

 which, when multiplied with $\mathbf{R}_x$ from the left, gives